sanfofana/ActiveDirectoryLab/README.md

 # Active Directory Lab
 In this project I created an Active Directory in a home lab environment  using oracle Virtual Box.
-Configuring and realizing this lab defintely help increase knowledge on active Directory and Microsoft windows networking works.
+Configuring and realizing this lab defintely help increase knowledge on active Directory and how Microsoft windows networking works.

 ## Requirement for this project:
 * Computer with Windows 10 OS